XingxingHuang/DeepLearningTechniques_2D/README.md

 **Group Normalization** [1803.08494](https://arxiv.org/abs/1803.08494) GN divides the channels into groups and computes within each group the mean and variance for normalization.
 GN's computation is independent of batch sizes, and its accuracy is stable in a wide range of batch sizes.

 **CRF** Conditional Random Field (CRF) postprocessing are usually used to improve the segmentation.
 CRFs are graphical models which ‘smooth’ segmentation based on the underlying image intensities.
 They work based on the observation that similar intensity pixels tend to be labeled as the same class.
 CRFs can boost scores by 1-2%.
-Gener- ative Adversarial Network (GAN) methods can also be used to improve the results.
+Generative Adversarial Network (GAN) methods can also be used to improve the results.

 **RNN** RNN > LSTM > GRU >